 We will study the impact of centralisation in LC on clinical outcomes and delivery of clinical interventions.
-We will assemble data from hospital episodes statistics and national audit data to analyse the impact of selected cancer surgery service centralisations on a range of outcomes (e.g. mortality, readmission, length of stay) and care process measures (e.g. surgical complications, surgical technique), and also to delineate the association between the outcomes and the care processes.
-To examine further the impact of the centralisations on aspects of patient experience, we will analyse National Cancer Patient Survey data, with a focus on such key issues as patient choice, confidence in staff, communication, teamwork, and access.
+We will assemble data from the National Cancer Registration and Analysis Service (NCRAS) data linked to Hospital Episodes Statistics (HES) to analyse the impact of selected cancer surgery service centralisations on a range of outcomes (e.g. mortality, readmission, length of stay) and national audit data from the British Association of Urological Surgeons (BAUS) to analyse impact on care process measures (e.g. surgical complications, surgical technique).
+We will also aim to delineate the association between the outcomes and the care processes.
+To examine further the impact of the centralisations on aspects of patient experience, we will analyse NCPES data, with a focus on such key issues as patient choice, confidence in staff, communication, and teamwork.

 We will also evaluate the costs of the LC centralisations, and their value for money.
-This will be reported as an incremental cost per quality-adjusted life year gained and incremental cost per outcome gained as informed by the Discrete Choice Experiment.
+This will be reported as an incremental cost per quality-adjusted life year gained and incremental cost per outcome gained as informed by the DCE.